-The following adjustments must be performed following replacement of the capstan motor-tachometer or the MC17 card.
+The following adjustments must be performed following replacement of the capstan motor - tachometer or the MC17 card.

-- Connect a voltmeter or oscilloscope to TP15.
-This point is indicated on the MC17 card drawing in Section VII.
-This drawing also shows all test points and potentiometers used in this procedure. - 2.
+- Connect a voltmerer or oscilloscope to the right end of R134.
+This point is indicated on the MC17 card drawing in Section 7.
+This drawing also shows all test points and potentiometers used in this precedure. - 2.
 Turn on the tape transport. - 3.
 Adjust the ZERO pot to get zero volts on the meter or scope. - 4.
 Forward Speed